joshbegley/nyt-latest/README.md

 `LAFC's last big swing didn't go so well.
 So how can the MLS Cup hopeful turn its new star signing into a smash success?`\
 https://nytimes.com/athletic/6532210/2025/08/06/son-heung-min-lafc-tactics-fit-cherundolo-bouanga/

-**New Zealand Air Force Mounts Dangerous Rescue Mission in Antarctica**\
+**New Zealand Air Force Mounts Dangerous Rescue in Antarctica**\
 `Three staff members from the National Science Foundation were evacuated from a U.S. research base after a medical emergency.
-The mission is one of the most challenging the air force can undertake.`\
+The mission is one of the most challenging for the air force.`\
 https://nytimes.com/2025/08/06/world/new-zealand-us-antarctic-base-rescue.html

 **Commanders-Patriots observations: Skirmishes, Bon Jovi and Washington's glaring problem**\